 The biomanufacturing bachelor’s degree program requires the completion of 120 semester units, including 45 units of upper-division coursework with a minimum of 12 units in residence at MiraCosta College.

-The program builds upon the college's lower-division coursework in biomanufacturing, allowing students who complete the associate degree or equivalent coursework from other colleges to enter as juniors and earn a bachelor's degree.
-Students earning the college's associate degree in biomanufacturing must complete either the CSU-GE (Plan B) or the IGETC (Plan C) general education pattern, or have been awarded a bachelor's or an associate degree from a US regionally accredited institution, to graduate with a bachelor’s degree in biomanufacturing.
+The program builds upon the college's lower-division coursework in biotechnology and general education, allowing students to enter as juniors and earn a bachelor's degree.
+Students must complete either the CSU-GE (Plan B) or the IGETC (Plan C) general education pattern, or have been awarded a bachelor's degree from an institution accredited by an agency recognized by the U.S. Secretary of Education, to graduate with a bachelor’s degree in biomanufacturing.

 Certain lower-division courses must be completed or in progress in order to submit an application for admission to the program.
 Please see the Biomanufacturing Bachelor’s Degree Program webpage for details.